mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 There are three different ways to decode Base64 VLQ segments that I tried against each other.

-The first one `decodeCached` is exactly the same as default implementation used by `source-map` - which I already provided above:
+The first one `decodeCached` is exactly the same as the default implementation used by `source-map` - which I already listed above:

 ```js
 function decodeCached(aStr) {